 Housed in one of those old colonial buildings with iron lace veranda’s you see all over inner city Melbourne, Union Dining feels like a French brasserie with all the subtle trimmings.
 There’s a bar area, a casual dining space and a darker, more intimate dining room through the archways.
 What are we drinking?
 A nice savvie from Marlborough, NZ.
 Cheers to not being in Sydney and most importantly, Happy Birthday.
 We can relax now.

 A couple of starters get the food ball rolling.
-A very French caramelised onion tart with pear & walnut salad, olives and a deliciously-light pastry.
+A very French caramelised onion tart (18) with pear & walnut salad, olives and a deliciously-light pastry.
 Simple flavours.
 Simple construction.
-I went with the kingfish carpaccio, pickled beetroot, horseradish cream and green chilli.
+I went with the kingfish carpaccio (20.5), pickled beetroot, horseradish cream and green chilli.
 The flavours on the carpaccio were very subtle and earthy, even with the mild horseradish cream.
 Nice touch with the torn parsley leaves, a herb I just love thrown into a salad.

-One of the nights specials was the slow roasted Western Plains suckling pig, cooked to absolute perfection and dabbed with an apple and onion soubise.
+One of the nights specials was the slow roasted Western Plains suckling pig (80), cooked to absolute perfection and dabbed with an apple and onion soubise.
 By the size it’s obviously a meal meant for sharing and the price includes a generously-proportioned shaved savoy cabbage salad that was the perfect accompaniment, even if those raw onions lingered on my palate for the rest of the night.

 Getting up bright and early for breakfast is pretty much natural for me and I temporarily forgot that the sun rises later in the middle of winter in Melbourne than it does in Sydney.
 It was still dawn as we took a cab up to North Melbourne, arriving at Auction Rooms just as they opened for Saturday morning breakfast.
 What a stunning space!
-As cyclists drifted in and out to grab takeaway coffees, we began with a perfectly made macchiato and piccolo using Small Batch beans they roast themselves.
+As cyclists drifted in and out to grab takeaway coffees, we began with a perfectly made macchiato (3.8) and piccolo (3.5) using Small Batch beans they roast themselves.

 The breakfast offerings are a step away from the usual cafe staples but if you want your regular toast or porridge, you can have that too.
-My maple glazed kaiserfleisch was an ideal winter breakfast.
+My maple glazed kaiserfleisch (18) was an ideal winter breakfast.
 Two thick strips of deliciously smokey ham, toasted sourdough and two runny poached eggs bobbing about in onion soup.
 The second strip of ham was lurking in the creamy shallows, a nice little surprise as I spooned around the bowl.
-The tomato-braised northern beans weren’t half bad either; flecked with smoked haddock, sourdough crumbs and golden poached eggs.
+The tomato-braised northern beans (19) weren’t half bad either; flecked with smoked haddock, sourdough crumbs and golden poached eggs.
 Quite rich but quite delicious.